YichaoXu/TChecker/README.md

 TChecker is a static taint analysis tool for PHP applications.
 The key idea in TChecker is to iteratively construct call graph and precisely perform inter-procedural taint analysis.
 TChecker found 18 new vulnerabilities and two CVEs (CVE-2022-35212, CVE-2022-35213) were assigned.

 The author of the TChecker is [Luo Changhua](chluo@cse.cuhk.edu.hk) from CUHK.
-This repository is a forked version of the TChecker with a python wrapper script for future research of JHU Seclab.
+This repository is a forked version of the TChecker with a python wrapper script only for future research of JHU Seclab.
+We will not provide any suggestions about the usage, and we also make changes for the original codes.
+Please contact with the original author for usages details.

 ## 1. Prerequisite